 2. The Strategy: Precision Over "Spray and Pray"

 With the reporting shift making real-time optimization more complex, our foundation of hyper-personalization became our biggest asset.
-We moved away from generic promotions, instead tailoring both our content selection and creative execution to the specific niches of each publisher’s store.
+We moved away from generic promotions, instead tailoring both our content selection and creative execution to the specific product or audience niche.

 This dual-pronged approach was designed to move the needle on two fronts: high-impact creatives to drive CTR, paired with highly relevant product curation to boost CVR.
 By aligning the visual "hook" with the actual consumer intent of the season, we turned casual browsers into high-intent shoppers.